“Detailed video, extra long battery life, and other convenience features make this a top contender.”

 It retains the rectangular shape, and it doesn’t have the oblong design you’ll find in other doorbells like the Arlo Doorbell or Nest Hello.
 Overall, it’s well built, and nothing feels cheap or flimsy.
 The weather-resistant device works in temperatures ranging from minus 5 degrees Fahrenheit to 120 F (32 F to 113 F when hardwired for continuous charging).

 Because the Ring Video Doorbell 4 includes a quick-release battery pack, installation can be incredibly easy if you want to just use the battery for power.
 However, when you use the battery, the doorbell doesn’t connect to your existing chime.
 You can receive alerts on your phone and Alexa device when someone comes to the door, so it makes a chime somewhat unnecessary.
 You can also opt for a Chime Pro from Ring that alerts you when guests arrive.
-However, I have Echo Show devices throughout my home, and I found the Alexa video alerts to be more than sufficient when someone arrived at the door
+However, I have Echo Show devices throughout my home, and I found the

 If you want continuous charging so you don’t have to worry about battery life, you can use your doorbell’s wiring and connect to your existing doorbell’s chime (provided it’s compatible).
 I tested both continuous power using my existing doorbell wiring and battery power.
 When I charged the battery, it took a full six and a half hours to reach a full charge.
 That’s a long time to be without a functioning video doorbell, so you may want to bear that in mind.
 After a full day’s of use, its battery level dropped to 97%, but it’ll vary depending on usage and environmental conditions.
 Ring claims that it’ll have an average of 20 or more motion events per day when compared to the Ring Video Doorbell 3 Plus.